Why population growth even before the explosion?

 Key points from history.

-1: The evolution of tools enabled the growth.
+1: In place of species evolution, the evolution of tools enabled population growth.

 I was expecting to find that the development of literacy had the most notable impact, but it turns out the strongest correlation to the development of tools.
 Turns out the people who named ages ‘paleolithic’, ‘neolithic’ etc. knew what they were doing.
 Agriculture and the first civilization, both came very soon after the start of the neolithic, but the population increases correlate best with the advances in the tools themselves rather than the agriculture the tools enabled.